splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/instrumentation/instrument-dotnet-application.rst

 To enable runtime metrics, set the ``SIGNALFX_RUNTIME_METRICS_ENABLED`` environment variable to true.

 See :ref:`dotnet-metrics-attributes` for more information about the metrics collected by the instrumentation.
 For more metric settings, see :ref:`dotnet-metric-settings`.

+.. note:: Runtime metrics are always collected if AlwaysOn Profiling is enabled.

 .. _instrument-windows-service: